kevinlondon/kevinlondon.github.io/src/content/blog/2025-02-20-know-where-youre-going.md

 ## Learning to Embrace Change

-Know what you want — it gives you direction and focus — but stay open to changing your mind as you grow.
+Know what you want.
+It gives you direction and focus, but stay open to changing your mind as you grow.
 Sometimes the path you start on leads somewhere unexpected but more fulfilling.
 It's okay to change direction, especially when you find yourself genuinely excited about a new opportunity.